mirukuz/portfolio/content/blog/australian-open/index.md

 title: the Australian Open - The story of our Grand Slam
 date: "2015-05-06T23:46:37.121Z"
 slug: interactive website
-description: A project which documents the story of Australia’s Grand Slam, written and designed by Monash journalism students and Masters of Multimedia Design students, published on the Australian online version.
+description: A project which documents the story of Australia’s Grand Slam, published on the Australian online version.
 ---

 ![Australian Open](./open.png)